Helping you identify and uproot the patterns that keep you from living the life you desire and deserve.

 Ontario Society of Registered Psychotherapists: Clinical Member

 Loss is not limited to death.
 Grief can follow relationship changes, health issues, or life shifts.
-Therapy offers space to process emotions and adapt at your own pace.
+Endings, career changes, identity shifts, or relationship loss can create feelings of isolation that are difficult to articulate.
+Therapy can help to process grief, creating space for new life and meaning.

 Explore the website to see if my approach feels right for you.
 If it resonates, book a no-commitment consultation call.